g8998/pivpn-web/README.md

 -   Create a new user: Create a new user for your PiVPN setup.
 -   Enable user: Enable an existing user to allow VPN access.
 -   Disable user: Disable an existing user to revoke VPN access.
+-   Delete user: Remove an existing user from your PiVPN setup.
 -   Download configuration file: Download the configuration file for a specific user.
 -   Copy configuration: Copy the configuration file for a specific user to the clipboard.
 - View connected clients: See the status of clients currently connected to the VPN.